avaughn271/AdmixtureBayes/README.md

 ***topology_i.pdf*** One such plot will be produced for all *i* from 1 to the given number of trees to plot.

-If **--write_rankings** is specified, a file with the set of all minimal topologies and their posterior probabilities will be produced.
+If **--write_rankings** is specified, a file with the set of all topologies and their posterior probabilities will be produced.

 ## (ii) Top Trees with Branch Estimates - input is of the form: